Eco Store | Sling & Cloth Nappy Library | Parent Hub

-Close PopIn newborn – a two part system with an insert that clips into the shell, Double gusset is commonly enjoyed by parents.
-Velcro fastenings, less absorbent than many others.
+Close PopIn newborn – a two part system with an insert that clips into the shell.
+The double gusset is commonly enjoyed by parents.
+They have velcro fastenings and are just one size.
+Many parents report that they are less absorbent than many others and often put a muslin or size one prefold inside instead of the insert it comes with.
 If you are lucky enough to catch a soiled nappy in time, you can theoretically switch out the insert and reuse the shell.

 Tots Bots Teenyfit – an all in one nappy.
 Also a velcro fastening and slightly bigger than the previous two mentioned.
 They are a single gusset and typically fit up to around 12lb.
 Being all in one, there are no lose parts to have to try and locate in a sleepy haze at 2am, and 4am, and 4.20am!

 Baba and Boo newborn – these are a pocket nappy.
 They are fleece lined which is super soft against baby’s skin, and you insert the absorbent part into the pocket.
 These have a popper to make into the smaller setting as shown in the image above, meaning they too can become bigger for later.
 Many parents find one insert is ample for the first few weeks, adding the second at about week 6 (they come with 2 inserts).
 A velcro fastening and double gusset make these a popular choice, and you will have the change the whole nappy each time.